6 Things All Childfree People Want Their Parent Friends To Understand

-This year, more than half of my close girlfriends had babies.
+About a year ago, more than half of my close girlfriends had babies.

 That was, until I was assaulted with more photos of the same babies from ever so slightly different angles than anyone should ever receive in a lifetime (where is the option on Facebook that lets you mark relentless baby pic posters as spammers?).
 And on that note, here are six things every childfree person wishes their parent friends would understand…

 1. We love your baby, but we will discreetly unfollow you if you spam our news feed with him/her

 Just like most people, I enjoy looking at cute babies, and they’re all the more cute when they’re the result my friends’ DNA.
 But posting a baby photo every single day, or worse still, multiple times a day, is a social media crime of epic proportions that is most definitely not cute.
 No one, not even your fellow parent friends, thinks it is.

 Okay, so your Instagram feed has morphed into 1001 pics of your baby, all with the exact same caption (‘Isn’t he/she CUUUUTE?’).
 But remember when your profile picture was actually of you, and you could go a whole entire breath without talking about breastfeeding and play dates?
 We miss that.

 When it comes to seeing my single parent friends, or parent friends with full-time working SOs, I always suggest meeting at their place.
 But if I know they have someone at home who can babysit or help get the stroller out of the house, it starts feeling pretty one-sided if they don’t at least offer to meet me somewhere.